jonesedem/Attack-Analysis-Lab/README.md

 3. **Part 3:** Examine additional malicious activities and their associated dangers.

 ## How to Use:
-Each part is organized into subfolders and markdown files, detailing each phase of the lab analysis.
+Each part is separated detailing each phase of the lab analysis.

 ## License:
 This project is for educational purposes only.